lukevanin/clearscore-assessment/README.md

 - Type-safe and reusable networking component for loading and deserializing JSON content from a remote web service.
 - Convenient expression syntax for composing autolayout constraints.

+## Building:

+1. Clone the repository to your Mac.
+2. Open the workspace in Xcode 13.2 or higher.
+3. Select your device or a suitable simulator.
+The app was tested on iPhone 13 simulator and an iPhone X device.
+Your experience may vary depending on your device.
+4. Press play to run the app in debug mode.

+## Usage:

+- Pull down to refresh.
+- Swipe up and down to scroll to see more information (short and long term credit).

 ## Notes:

 - Tests have implemented as an example of how the design facilitates testing, however tests still need to be